Azuruku/pdsnd_github/README.md

 18/12/2019 The project was created on this given date.
-Include the date you created this project and README file.
+This project and the READNE.md file were created this 2019

 Bike share data of three cities in the USA
 Posting bikeshare data onto github